exokitxr/exokit/docs/magicleap.md

 #### `MLMeshUpdate.indexBuffer : WebGLBuffer`

 The opaque `WebGLBuffer` for the mesh indices for `MLMeshUpdate.position` and `MLMeshUpdate.normal`.
-Represented as three `WegGLShort` per triangle.
+Represented as three `WebGLShort` per triangle.
 Tightly packed stride.

 #### `MLMeshUpdate.indexArray : Uint16Array`